 In the fashion circles, famous names like Mario Testino (easily one of the hottest names out there) and Eva Mueller (photographer for Fashion Magazine Allure) are just as sought out if not more then those men and women sauntering their way into our conscious.

 High Paychecks and glamour's Lifestyle of hob nobbing it with the rich and famous might be the dream of many young shutterbugs, however, it is not easy to reach the golden Staircases of the well-known fashion houses and magazines.
 For every one talented photographer, hundreds are left panting at the sidewalk, only dreaming about the moment that their photo will be chosen.

 Here are a few tips for the novice and dreamer of dreams in getting started in fashion photography.
 Study your subject.
 You can never learn enough.
 Read and look at any fashion Magazine you can get your hand on.
 There are fantastic books on Fashion and fashion photography available.
 Amazon.com has a true treasure trove available.

 You need one or two good cameras, tripod and a lighting system.
 Always make sure that you have plenty of film and batteries available.
 SLR and digital cameras take different photos, so make sure you find the best for your field.

 Most editors are looking for your personality in the photos you take.
-Each fashion photographer captures the soul of the fashion and its model differently.
+Each fashion photographer captures the soul of fashion and its model differently.
 There are a couple of very good "how to get started" websites on the net.
-You might wish to start out with http://www.fashion.net/howto/photography/ or http://www.stylecarrer.com/fashion_photographer.shtml.
+You might wish to start out with https://www.fashion.net/howto/photography/ or https://www.stylecarrer.com/fashion_photographer.shtml.
 Most importantly, if this is your dream, don't give up.
 Keep trying and I hope to see your images on the cover of my next hot fashion magazine.